thelfer/mfem-mgis/docs/source/developer_guide/contributing_guide.rst

    git checkout -b <topic-branch-name>

 4. Commit your changes in logical chunks.
-Please adhere to these git commit message guidelines or your code is unlikely be merged into the main project.
+Please adhere to these git commit message guidelines or your code is unlikely to be merged into the main project.
 Use Git's interactive rebase feature to tidy up your commits before making them public.

 5. Locally merge (or rebase) the upstream development branch into your topic branch: